mbaetgen-wup/gst-projectm/README.md

 ### ⏱️ Timing and Synchronization

-The plugin synchronizes rendering to the GStreamer pipeline clock using **audio PTS (presentation timestamp) as the leading reference**.
+The plugin synchronizes rendering to the GStreamer pipeline clock using **audio presentation timestamp (PTS) as the leading reference**.

 Pipeline caps control the desired video framerate for rendering.
 The render loop is **push-based** to conform with GStreamer's pipeline timing concept, and to enable faster-than-real-time rendering.